braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/scheduled_delivery.md

 ![Time-based][3]

-## Option 1: send as soon as the campaign is launched
+## Option 1: Send as soon as the campaign is launched

 If you choose to send a message as soon as it's launched, it will begin sending as soon as you finish creating your campaign.